bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 #### Final conditions

-For the final conditions we can use the steady state again, because we expect that the economy will eventually return to it if the simulation is sufficiently long past the last shock.
+For the final conditions, we can use the steady state again, because we expect that the economy will eventually return to it if the simulation is sufficiently long past the last shock.
 We can do this by assigning the values of the steady state to the final periods after the simulation, similarly to what we did with the